NonstickAtom972/Grammer2/docs/readme.md

 commands have an optional argument to draw to a specific buffer.

 ## Grayscale
-Grayscale is a nice little feature in Grammer that can be used if you do it correctly.
-Now that you know how buffers work, you can give this a try.
+Grammer has grayscale support.
+Since the calculator is monochrome, this means alternating colors at the right frequency to achieve a gray-looking pixel.
+Knowing how buffers work, you can give this a try.
 First, you need two buffers-- the back buffer and the front buffer.
-Define these using `Disp ` and `Disp '`, respectively (both found in the Angle menu).
-For example, to add the gray buffer, use `Disp π9872` and now whenever you use `DispGraph`, it will update one cycle of gray.
+Define these using `Disp °` and `Disp '`, respectively (both found in the Angle menu).
+For example, to add the back buffer, use `Disp °π9872` and now whenever you use `DispGraph`, it will update one cycle of gray.
 Because the LCD does not support grayscale naturally, you will need to update the LCD often and regularly.

 A pixel is seen as gray if it is ON in one of the buffers, but OFF in the other buffer.
 If a pixel is on in the front buffer, it will appear darker.
-Because grayscale is so important, I will give an example program that draws in grayscale:
+Here is an example program that draws in grayscale:
 ```
 :.0:
 :π9872→Z
-:Disp° Z
+:Disp °Z
 :ClrDraw
 :ClrDrawZ
 :0→X→Y
-:Repeat getKey(15)
+:Repeat getKey(15
 :Pxl-Change(Y,X       ;Just drawing the cursor
 :Pxl-Change(Y,X,Z     ;Pixel changing it on both buffers
 :DispGraph